 An arbitrator may find, assign, or deny jurisdiction of person, place, or subject so as to favor the employer and disfavor the employee.

 An arbitrator may accept any complaint of violation of law and commencing a lawsuit and any allegation of fact in support of that complaint even if a court would have been required by law or easily persuaded to dismiss such a charge based on such allegation.
 I’m concerned that dismissal will be left by a pre-arbitration court to the arbitrator, in much the same way that courts defer to administrative agencies and mediation when those options are part of the case, and then that the arbitrator will rule on a petition or motion to dismiss consistently with the employer’s wishes.
-An example might be interference with an advantageous business relationship with the fact alleged being the minimum-wage employee having arrived one unpaid minute early for work one day for the purpose of personal gain, the early arrival per se alleged to have caused one million dollars in damages due to distraction of supervision for one minute for this amazing arrival; without arbitration, I think a court would treat this as too trivial for the court, perhaps awarding nominal damages of one dollar, but an arbitrator could be outraged at the one minute of earliness when evidently no one else came early without permission, awarding enough to make the employer rich.
+An example might be tortious interference with an advantageous business relationship with the core fact alleged being the minimum-wage employee having delberately arrived one unpaid minute early for work one day for the purpose of personal gain, the early arrival per se alleged to have caused one million dollars in damages due to distraction of supervision for one minute for this amazing arrival; without arbitration, I think a court would treat this as too trivial for the court, perhaps awarding nominal damages of one dollar, but an arbitrator could be outraged at the one minute of earliness when evidently no one else came early without permission, awarding enough to make the employer rich.
 Another could be a claim that the employee sneezed on Monday in Boston thereby causing a stack of twenty-dollar bills of currency belonging to the employer to fall out a window in Los Angeles into a sewer, the scientific basis being chaos theory although a court without arbitration would rule that proximate cause is lacking.
 Courts often find themselves with cases in which violations are found although the violations are found to have caused so little damage that only nominal damages are awarded, not enough to compensate the winner for a filing fee for commencing the case.
 An arbitrator can find damages without limiting them to a nominal amount even for similar facts.